 In addition, transitional furniture features clean lines and simple shapes, the design lends itself to open floor plans that are both airy and inviting.

 Avoid having your furniture all facing the same way, instead stagger chairs so they face different directions creating visual interest.

-Lighting can play a huge role in transitional interior design.
+Lighting fixtures can play a huge role in transitional interior design.
 It can be used to create a sense of harmony between the old and new, add visual interest, and set the tone for the entire space.

 When choosing lighting fixtures for a transitional look, it’s important to consider both function and style.
-You want light fixtures that will provide adequate lighting while also adding visual appeal.
+You want light fixtures that provide adequate lighting while adding visual appeal.

-In addition, you can incorporate different types of lighting to blend the contemporary and traditional.
+You can incorporate different types of lighting to blend the contemporary and traditional.
 For example, you can add round pendant lights in your living room and a chandelier in the entryway.

 Flooring Options for Transitional Interiors